uninvitedCalamity/ROR2_MarianMod/README.md

 ![OutOfRange](https://github.com/uninvitedCalamity/ROR2_MarianMod/blob/main/Images/20231204195618_1.jpg)

 ### Ice bomb
-Marian throws/fires and Ice bomb, freezing enemies for 12 seconds
+Marian throws/fires an Ice bomb, freezing enemies for 12 seconds

 ## Known issues
 - Still uses Murath's missile explosion fx for ice bomb
+- Sometimes Grapple "UI" randomly appears

 ## Objectives
 - Mastery skin
 - New explosion fx for ice bomb
 - Alternate UI colours for Colour-blindness
 - Add Specific animations for Grapple and Icebomb

+## Version 1.0.4
+- Taking off your shorts in the lobby nolonger causes index out of bounds error
+- Increased size of "UI"

+## Version 1.0.3
+- Add compatibility with Auto sprint
+- Primary is no longer canceled by sprint, but still cancels sprinting (You could tap sprint to interrupt the firecycle and fire faster)

 ## Version 1.0.2
 - Remove / mute logs in Primary, Missile and Grapple Switch